 Top of co

-Many optoelectronic devices consist of multilayer stacks of different compound semiconductor materials processed to form so-called mesa structures which are essentially 3D structures on a semiconductor wafer.
-When the sidewalls and surfaces of these structures are exposed to oxygen, the formation of native oxides starts, promoting the formation of a high density of defects.
+Devices such as microLEDs, VCSELs, nanowires, and photodetectors consist of multilayer stacks of different compound semiconductor materials processed to form so-called mesa structures.
+When the sidewalls and surfaces of mesa structures are exposed to oxygen, the formation of native oxides starts, promoting the formation of defects that act as non-radiative recombination centers.

 Application case: microLED

 The display industry is coming to a major turning-point due to high demand and unprecedented requirements of power efficiency and brightness driven by next-generation information displays, automotive, VR/AR, and IoT applications.
 MicroLED technology is currently the only way for that transformation.

 There are numerous obstacles in realizing a good quality, high yield, mass-production-ready micro-LED display.
 Poor efficiency at low current densities and variation of emission level between chips is one of the key issues that is directly related to the quality of the sidewalls of the chips and the high surface recombination effects.
 These effects become more prominent as the chip size gets smaller.

 Kontrox forms a high-quality passivation layer with substantially reduced defect densities improving the microLED's power efficiency & brightness levels significantly